uviclibraries/nvivo/index.md

 **Please note that as of September 1, 2025, there is an annual fee of $100 for UVic graduate students, faculty, and staff to use NVivo.**

+## Get NVivo

+UVic graduate students, faculty, and staff are now required to obtain their own NVivo license.
+[Purchase license here.](https://www.uvic.ca/systems/services/pages/analytics-and-bi.php#ipn-nvivo) Note that license requests require approval, which may take up to a week to process.

 ## Learning objectives

 At the end of this workshop, you will be able to: